ARTICLE 1 –THE AGREEMENT

 Prior to obtaining access to ECMWF IT systems, each Participant must also complete, sign, and return a form acknowledging ECMWF Policies governing his/her work.
 A scanned copy of the original or an electronically signed document is sufficient.

-Each Participant is invited to read about the challenges proposed by ECMWF on GitHub.
+Each Participant reads about the challenges proposed by ECMWF on GitHub.

 2. Phase: Projects Review